boo-0x/payment-splitter-factory/docs/PaymentSplitter.md

-*Triggers a transfer to `account` of the amount of Reef they are owed, according to their percentage of the total shares and their previous withdrawals.*
+*Triggers a transfer to `account` of the amount of REEF they are owed, according to their percentage of the total shares and their previous withdrawals.*

 #### Parameters